4th Delhi Assembly

 The Fourth Legislative Assembly of Delhi was constituted in October 2008 after the 2008 Delhi Legislative Assembly elections.

 Election and government formation

 In all, 7 national parties, 8 state parties, 53 registered (unrecognised) parties and other independent candidates contested for the 70 assembly seats of the Assembly.

-With 43 seats, INC emerged as the single largest party, much ahead of the required half way mark to form the government.
-Congress was followed by BJP with 23 seats.
+With 43 seats, INC emerged as the single largest party, much ahead of the half-way mark (35 seats) required to form the government.
+Congress's tally was followed by BJP with 23 seats.
 Being the single largest party, INC approached the Lieutenant Governor of Delhi Tejendra Khanna and made claim to form a government.
 INC hence formed the government with Sheila Dikshit as the Chief Minister.